TheJacksonLaboratory/FunDataR/4_learning/4_dimensions.md

   along the second principal component `y.2` will decrease the sum of squared distances from observations to their reconstructed positions in the original feature space more than any other choice.
-Now the reconstructed observation positions represented in the original feature space will be points in the plane uniquely defined by (and containing) the two intersecting lines `y.1` and `y.2`.
+Now the reconstructed observation positions represented in the original feature space will be points in the plane uniquely defined by (containing) the two intersecting lines `y.1` and `y.2`.
 Adding the last feature, `y.3`, will allow the reconstructed observation positions in the original feature space to exactly match their original positions.
   That is, we can reconstruct the original feature space without any information loss when we